 By Jonathan Imbody

-· Nine of ten faith-based physicians agreed, “I would rather stop practicing medicine altogether than be forced to violate my conscience.”
+That’s why over 9 in 10 of faith-based health professionals agreed with our survey question, “I would rather stop practicing medicine altogether than be forced to violate my conscience.”